zcoo/fluss/website/docs/engine-flink/ddl.md

 - **Position**: New columns are always appended to the end of the existing column list.
 - **Nullability**: Only nullable columns can be added to an existing table to ensure compatibility with existing data.
 - **Type Support**: You can add columns of any data type, including complex types such as `ROW`, `MAP`, and `ARRAY`.

+The following limitations currently apply but will be supported in the future:

-- **Nested Fields**: Currently, adding fields within an existing nested `ROW` is not supported.
+- **Nested Fields**: Adding fields within an existing nested `ROW` is not supported.
 Such operations are categorized as "updating column types" and will be supported in future versions.
+- **AUTO INCREMENT**: Adding `AUTO_INCREMENT` columns by using `ALTER TABLE` is not supported; such columns must be defined when the table is created.

-You can add a single column or multiple columns using the `ALTER TABLE statement.
+You can add a single column or multiple columns using the `ALTER TABLE` statement.

 ```sql title="Flink SQL"
 -- Add a single column at the end of the table